Linda Parton

 After six years of volunteering, I secured a staff position in VSO Cambodia as the Technical Advisor on a large Inclusive Education project.
 Phnom Penh was a culture shock after the wide open spaces of Africa but we loved it.
 My husband volunteered with organisations for the disabled and we soon learned a lot about stigma as we socialised with people he worked with and people from the leprosy hospital where he taught English.

 After a period working as a Country Director in Vietnam and for Theatre for a Change in Malawi, we returned to Leek in Staffordshire.
 Short-term projects in Rwanda, Papua New Guinea and Malawi followed.
-I still act as M&E advisor to a small charity which trains therapists and teachers in Africa to work with children with Cerebral Palsy.
+For a number of years, I was M&E advisor to a small charity which trains therapists and teachers in Africa to work with children with Cerebral Palsy.

 Living overseas made me more aware of having to take responsibility for your own health.
-On arriving in Namibia we spent three months ‘in the bush’ building a school and we were given a suitcase of medical supplies and a book entitled ‘When there is no doctor’.
 We also learned about the health problems people face in LMICs and the stigma they face because of health issues.

 When I retired, I wanted to help my own community and gravitated towards getting involved, as a lay person, with improving health.
-I started as a volunteer with Action on Hearing Loss and as a member of the GP Patient Participation Group.
-I became involved with knowledge mobilisation at Keele and have been a member of two NICE guidance committees.
-I have recently been appointed to a NIHR prioritisation committee.
+I started as a volunteer with RNID (Royal National Institute for the Deaf) and as a member of the GP Patient Participation Group.
+I became involved with knowledge mobilisation at Keele and have been a member of two NICE guidance committees and currently sit on a NICE Quality Standards Committee.
+I am currently a lay member of a NIHR Health and Care Service Delivery (HSDR) funding committee.